 This may be a bit too young for this age group, but Survivors a fantastic little book with 9 children survivor’s stories.
 Their stories are each different and unique, ranging from life in hiding to a few who survived the concentration camps.

 Rena Finder was only eleven-years-old when she and her family were forced into the Warsaw Ghetto.
 Rena and her mother were saved by working for a man named Oskar Schindler, a Nazi who rescued over one thousand Jews by employing them in his factory.
 This wasn’t as engrossing as some of the others on the list.
 The horrors of the Holocaust are explained but subdued.
+Grab the book guide at my store or Teachers Pay Teachers.

 For six years, Lila and her family moved across a variety of refugee, transit, and prison camps, before finally emigrating to America after the war.
 The story isn’t as detailed or graphic as some books.